Cyber-Dust/learning-notes/README.md

 # Learning-Notes
 ____
-Howdy!
-My name is Dasean Volk.
-Welcome into my coding portal of learning and note taking.
+Hello, my name is Dasean Volk.
+Welcome into the coding portal of learning and note taking.
 Here is a link to my Github: [Press](https://github.com/Cyber-Dust)

 ### Growth Mindset > Fixed Mindset